terpnetwork/incident-reports/10-23-22/upgrade.md

 These will be auto-claimed for you.
 Therefore, they are safe!

 ### How was the new genesis created?
-The current state of juno-1 was exported from block `694200`, then converted into a genesis file.
+The current state of athena-1 was exported from block `694200`, then converted into a genesis file.
 Essentially that means all previously state was backed up as-is.
-Instructions for creating the genesis can be found here: TBD